BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Blender_Tips.md

 ### Quickly Export

-If you go to _File_ > _export_ and right click on babylon, you can select _Create Shortcut_, and make a easy to use shortcut to export to babylon!
+If you go to _File_ > _export_ and right click on babylon, you can select _Create Shortcut_, and make an easy to use shortcut to export to babylon!
 For example, you can use _Ctrl-E_.

 ![quick-export-shortcut](/img/exporters/blender/quick-export-shortcut.png)